SCREP: Scene Coordinate Regression and Evidential Learning-based Perception-Aware Trajectory Generation

 \subsection{Trajectory Optimization}

-After receiving the current UAV pose from a fixed-lag smoother, reference waypoints, scene coordinates and their uncertainty, position and yaw trajectories are optimized to track waypoints and orient reliable scene coordinates.
-In this subsection, we detail the perception‑aware trajectory optimization.
+We receive the current UAV pose as estimated by the fixed-lag smoother alongside reference waypoints and scene coordinates with their corresponding uncertainties.
+Given these inputs, position and yaw trajectories are optimized to track waypoints and orient the camera toward reliable scene coordinates.
+In this section, we detail the perception-aware trajectory optimization.

-\textbf{Uniform B-Spline.} Both position and yaw are parameterized as clamped, uniform B‑splines of degree $k=3$:
+\textbf{Uniform B-Spline.} Both position and yaw are parameterized as clamped, uniform B-splines of degree $k=3$: